eric-lu-VT/quizbowl-io/README.md

 # quizbowl-io

-A website that hosts a single player simulation of the high school question-and-answer academic competition "Quiz Bowl" (also known as "Scholar's Bowl".)
+A website that hosts a single player simulation of the high school question-and-answer academic competition "Quiz Bowl" (also known as "Scholar's Bowl"), using W3C's text-to-speech and speech-to-text services.

 ## Impressions